-• Professional Development is not to be scheduled and/or expenses expended during the election caretaker period.
+Professional Development is not to be scheduled and/or expenses expended during the election caretaker period.
 Any CPD or compulsory training stipulated in this policy is to be completed prior to the caretaker period.
 The caretaker period is in accordance with EME024 Caretaker Policy - Shire Elections.

 EME004 CEO STANDARDS, PERFORMANCE, MANAGEMENT REVIEW COMMITTEE

 POLICY OWNER: Council

 DEPARTMENT: Office of the CEO

-CREATION DATE: REVIEW SCHEDULE: Annually, and in elevents of commencement of Council.
+CREATION DATE: 23/08/2022 REVIEW SCHEDULE: Annually, and in election years, following commencement of new Council.

 RELATED PROCEDURES: Must be adopted by Absolute Majority

-RELATED FORMS:
+RELATED FORMS: N/A N/A

-RELATED DELEGATIONS:
+RELATED DELEGATIONS: N/A

-RELATED POLICIES:
+RELATED POLICIES: N/A

-LEGISLATION: - ment Act 1995 s5.38, 5.39B Government (Administratior ı) Regulations 1996
+LEGISLATION: s5.38, 5.39B Local Government Act 1995 s5.38, 5.39B

+cl 18FA, Schedule 2 Local Government (Administration) Regulations 1996

-DOCUMEN T CONTROL
+DOCUMENT CONTROL

 DATE REVIEWED: REVIEWED BY: CHANGES (IF ANY): ENDORSED BY COUNCIL:

 23/08/2022 Council Nil FC7/8/22

 28/03/2023 Council NII FC 5/3/23

+26/03/2024 Council Nil OCM 07/03/24